joelouthan/theologic.us/content/_index.md

 date: 20200318T00:00:00-06:00

 ---
-### June 7, 2020 Introducing 'Thinking Thorugh Ministry' series on Wednesdays
+### June 7, 2020 Introducing 'Thinking Through Ministry' series on Wednesdays

 I just started a mentor relationship with an older retired pastor.
 I know what I have is one of the most incredible blessings and treasures in the world.
 Considering...